 With the more advanced Eye-Fi X2 card there is an Eye-Fi Center application for PCs and Macs that adds the capability of transferring photos to your computer.
 It also adds the ability to transfer RAW files for those who shoot with a DSLR or camera that supports that format, and you can upload to cloud storage directly, with the option of adding unlimited space for an annual fee.

 What about speed?

-While the download was not lightning quick it was done within a reasonable period of time (be aware that videos will take a bit of time depending on the length of the recording).
-Using the iOS or Android version of the app was equally easy to set-up, and once I realized that you needed to have NEW photos ready for transfer I found it did it’s job well (take the time I spent figuring this out and have fun with your family.
+While the download was not lightning quick it was done within a reasonable period (be aware that videos will take a bit of time depending on the length of the recording).
+Using the iOS or Android version of the app was equally easy to set-up, and once I realized that you needed to have NEW photos ready for transfer I found it did its job well (take the time I spent figuring this out and have fun with your family.
 You’re welcome.)

 So, is it worth the investment in a Eye-Fi Mobi Card that allows you to share your experiences as they happen, but has some definite limitations that could result in you not using the wi-fi at all if you just want to share one photo, or you want some photos on your phone and others on your tablet?

 For me, yes, but with the understanding that I’m going to use it with my iPad, transfer all of the photos, delete the bad ones (yes, I admit to taking the occasional bad picture) and then share the one photo with my Android phone using an app like BUMP, which is available for both platforms.
-It’s definitely easier than worrying about cables and adapters, and it does what it does well.
+It’s easier than worrying about cables and adapters, and it does what it does well.